-It should come as no surprise that here at POPtions Popcorn we love us a bag of yummy buttery popcorn!
+It should come as no surprise that here at POPtions Popcorn, we love yummy buttery popcorn!
 But our passion for these salty, tasty morsels does not extend so far as to tolerate that gross burnt popcorn smell.

 Darn that high-powered microwave!
 Darn the “estimated time” on the instructions!
 Darn my gold-fish attention span!

 Sure, it can be annoying to stand there next to the microwave listening to popping noises when you have a million Netflix shows to sift through.
 But this tiny bit of time investment isn’t as annoying as the burnt odors that take over the inside of the microwave.
-And then infiltrates your home if you are so brazen as to overcook it!
+And then infiltrates your home!

 4 Tips & 4 Concoctions to Get Rid of Burnt Popcorn Smell